maxminoS/quote-box/README.md

 ### `npm start`

-Runs app in development mode.\
+Runs app in development mode, reloading on edits.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.

 ### TODO `npm test`